 Your first trip away together is the perfect time to make memories that will last a lifetime.
 It’s all about the “first times” for your baby.
 The first time they’ll feel the sand between their tiny toes.
 Their first chance to swim in the sea in your arms.
 And it’s also the first time you’ve had to try and organise a trip with your little one - and we know that can sometimes feel a little daunting.

 Millions of children take their first holiday every year and airlines and hotels know how to make that experience work for you and your baby.
-Thanks to our 20 years of experience in family travel we've become the official family travel partner for the government supported new ‘Your Family Plan’ initiative.
-The scheme comprises a handbook, which is given to all parents who register the birth of their new baby, containing helpful information and tips on all aspects of family life, including travelling.
+Thanks to our 20 years of experience in family travel we've got all the right recommendations for best holidays with a baby so you can make your dream holiday memorable for all the right reasons.

 Generally airlines allow babies to travel after they’re two weeks old.
 Up until their second birthday they can sit on your lap for the flight, using a baby seatbelt, and travel for a tiny fraction of a child or adult fare.